 - Add oil to the water in your steam mop

 Essential oils are readily absorbed into the skin and topical application is a very effective method for localized health benefits.
-Keep in mind that it is advisable to use a carrier oil in order to avoid developing a skin sensitivity.
-Also, avoid applying oils to injured skin, eyes and inner ears or some facial areas (such as skin around the eyes).
-Carrier oils include coconut or sweet almond oil and the recommended dilution ratio is typically one drop of essential oil to three drops of carrier oil.
+Keep in mind that it is advisable to always use a carrier oil in order to avoid developing a skin sensitivity.
+Also, avoid applying oils to injured skin, eyes, and inner ears or some facial areas (such as the skin around the eyes).
+Carrier oils include jojoba or sweet almond oil and the recommended dilution ratio is typically one drop of essential oil to three drops of carrier oil.

 Common areas of application include the neck, forehead and temples, chest and abdomen, arms, legs, or bottom of feet.
 In addition to a direct application with a carrier oil, you can add a few drops of oil to a warm bath, lotions or moisturizer, or use them with a hot or cold compress.

 From the National Association for Holistic Aromatherapy: “Do not take essential oils internally without appropriate advanced aromatherapy education and understanding of the safety issues involved in doing so.
 Essential oils are commonly used internally throughout the world.
 Some individuals are doing so without the appropriate knowledge or understanding of safety concerns.
 NAHA does not support the indiscriminate or uneducated internal use of essential oils.
 If essential oils are used internally, we recommend doing so under the guidance of a knowledgeable health professional.
 To learn more, we recommend you receive education from a NAHA approved school.
 NAHA is dedicated to promoting education in this area so that internal use is better understood, and if done, is performed safely and effectively.”